Lifecycle Marketing

 Ten years of accumulated emails and frequent team changes meant no one had a clear picture of what was being sent or why.

-Creating a design system
+Creating a

-I updated the old Wave design system to be compatible with the brand refresh.
+I updated the old Wave email design system to be compatible with the brand refresh.
 This involved creating and modifying components to create a new and improved look for the Wave emails.

 Next, with help from the email team, we took a look at every email in the system to discover which emails needed to be deleted (no longer relevant), and which needed to be updated.
-This happened to coincide with a migration to Braze, and the removal of Wave Money as a product, allowing us to remove a significant amount of content.

 Dropoffs